The Millikin Difference

 FI340.
 Introduction to Financial Management (3)

 Required Courses Spring Semester (18 credits)

 IN250.
 U.S. Structures (3)

 The Arts Entrepreneurship Program

-The 6-credit A E program provides an integrated learning-based business opportunity art, music, theatre, and business students to practice and understand creativity and entrepreneurship through their own micro-venture experience and one of the University’s student-run ventures in art, music, and theatre.
+The 6-credit Arts Entrepreneurship (A.E.) program provides an integrated learning-based business opportunity art, music, theatre, and business students to practice and understand creativity and entrepreneurship through their own micro-venture experience and one of the University’s student-run ventures in art, music, and theatre.

 The Program’s three major goals are:

 - To provide students the tools and experiences necessary to become self-sufficient

 - To provide students a framework to develop, expand, and apply their creativity to the problems of a business based in the arts, and

 - To establish a climate where true collaboration occurs between the arts and business students.